Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Experiment and Results

 \section{Experiment and Results}

-Experiments have been performed to show the ability of the proposed algorithm to generate heterogeneous multilayered networks with structural properties close to real-world networks.
-We try to generate a Twitter network and an European air transportation network by changing certain parameters of our algorithm.
-Further experiments are performed to compare the degree distributions and centrality measures of the generated synthetic network with their real counterparts.
-We report only the degree distribution of the nodes of both the real and synthetic network in the case of a large graph like Twitter.
-For the smaller air transportation network we present a comparison of the degree distributions along with other structural properties like centrality measures and clustering co-efficients.
-In both the cases we include comparisons with existing generation algorithms.
+Experiments have been performed to show the ability of the proposed algorithm to generate different networks with structural properties close to real-world networks by changing the algorithm parameters.
+We use Twitter and European air transportation network as representative of HLN and multilayer network respectively.
+Additionally, we use chemical, biological and various other network as representative of homogeneous network.

-It must be noted that we generated an HMN with two layers for representing the real Twitter network with parameter values $L = \{1, 2\}, R_L(1) = R_L(2) = \{t_1, t_2\}$.
-The HMN for modelling air transportation was generated using parameter values $L = \{1, 2, ..., 37\}, R_L(i) = \{t_1\}$.
-We can also generate homogeneous, heterogeneous as well as multilayered networks using our proposed algorithm.
-In order to generate homogeneous networks we can set the values of $L = \{1\}$ and $R_L(1) = \{t_1\}$.
-The heterogeneous networks can be generated with $L = \{1\}, R_L(1) = \{t_1, t_2, ...., t_k\}$ and multi-layered networks can be generated with $L = \{1, 2, 3, ...,k\}, R_L(i) = \{t_1\}$ parameters.
-The $m$ values for all the networks are positive samples generated from a normal distribution with a mean of $2$ and a standard deviation of $1$.
-The use of $m$ values in this range generated degree distributions with a scale free property.